top of page

 Butterfly Bush

 Asclepias tuberosa is a species of milkweed native to eastern North America.
 It is a perennial plant with clustered orange or yellow flowers from early summer to early fall.
-It is commonly known as Butterfly Weed because of the butterflies that are attracted to the plant by its color and its copious production ofnectar.
+It is commonly known as Butterfly Weed because of the butterflies that are attracted to the plant by its color and its copious production of nectar.
 It is also the larval food plant of the Queen and Monarch butterflies.
 Hummingbirds, bees and other insects are also attracted.

 Japanese pagoda Tree (Styphnolobium)